 If you need air conditioning repair in Central Florida, we at American Air & Heat have been the local experts since 1987.
 We provide air conditioning and heating installations, maintenance and repair.
 If you have an emergency repair need, we are available 24/7.
 We also perform indoor air quality services and can set you up with a smart thermostat.
 All of our technicians are NATE-certified.

 Our company is guided by the Golden Rule.
 We treat our customers with honesty and integrity.
 It shows in our A+ rating by the Better Business Bureau.
 We are also an Angie’s List Super Service Award winner as well as a Lennox Centurion Award winner.
 You can look on the website for regular specials that help you save money on our services.
-We also make it easy to finance installations on approved credit with four different providers.

 If you have an AC motor going out or need any air conditioning repairs in Central Florida, call us at American Air & Heat in Oviedo.
 Let us help you safely and quickly get your home cool again.